| Read Time: 7 minutes

 GENETICS AND BREED CHARACTERISTICS

-Genetics undeniably plays a role in a dog’s behavior.
+Genetics plays a large role in a dog’s behavior.
 Certain breeds have been historically bred for specific purposes, influencing their aggression levels.
 For instance, breeds like Rottweilers were used in guarding, which may explain their protective nature.

 It’s important to note that genetics alone doesn’t determine aggression.
 Breed characteristics might predispose a dog to certain behaviors, but individual temperament varies widely.
 Responsible breeders consider both genetics and temperament to produce well-rounded dogs.